-- pension funds are tested against the limit when they are crystallised (i.e. generally speaking at the time of drawdown).
+- Where benefits have previously crystallised on or after 7 December 2005, they are revalued by multiplying the previous crystallised amount by the greater of 1 or current limit divided by the limit when benefits previously crystallised - in addition, the pension payable to the individual, net of the 40% exit tax above, may be further liable to marginal rate income tax etc, leading to penal effective rates of tax of around 70% on funds above the threshold - pension funds are tested against the limit when they are crystallised (i.e. generally speaking at the time of drawdown).
 For Defined Contribution Schemes it is the value at the time of crystallisation that is used.
-For Defined Benefit Schemes separate valuation principles are used i.e. the value is determined using capitalization factors - for private sector employees and the selfemployed, the exit tax on the pension value that exceeds the limit is generally deducted from a member's retirement benefits prior to the payment of the net benefits to the individual - if the pension scheme discharges the tax without reducing member benefits, this will be treated as a further benefit and a 're-grossing' will be required to calculate the correct tax due - public service employees can, subject to certain rules, discharge any such taxes by way of a reduced pension lump sum, by a reduced pension over a specified period or by settlement from their own resources - public sector employees with separate pension arrangements in respect of private sector income can elect to encash their private sector pension, subject to certain conditions, and pay a once-off tax at their marginal tax rate, USC (at a reduced rate of 2%) on a lump sum withdrawal from their private pension.
-Encashed private pensions are not counted towards the overall lifetime pensions limit
+For Defined Benefit Schemes separate valuation principles are used i.e. the value is determined using capitalization factors - for private sector employees and the selfemployed, the exit tax on the pension value that exceeds the limit is generally deducted from a member's retirement benefits prior to the payment of the net benefits to the individual - if the pension scheme discharges the tax without reducing member benefits, this will be treated as a further benefit and a 're-grossing' will be required to calculate the correct tax due - public service employees can, subject to certain rules, discharge any such taxes by

-Although foreign pension lump sums paid on or after 1 January 2023 count towards the pension lifetime lump sum limits, the foreign benefits do not count towards the pension lifetime limits for €2m
+- way of a reduced pension lump sum, by a reduced pension over a specified period or by settlement from their own resources - public sector employees with separate pension arrangements in respect of private sector income can elect to encash their private sector pension, subject to certain conditions, and pay a once-off tax at their marginal tax rate and USC (at a reduced rate of 2%) on a lump sum withdrawal from their private pension.
+Encashed private pensions are not counted towards the overall lifetime pensions limit - Although foreign pension lump sums paid on or after 1 January 2023 count towards the pension lifetime lump sum limits, the foreign benefits do not count towards the pension lifetime limits for €2m a pension of up to 2/3rds of final remuneration provided that the employee has completed at least ten years of service to their normal retirement age.
+This overall pensions limit applies to defined benefit or defined contribution type pension schemes and is inclusive of all contributions made by both an employer and an employee and any retained benefits (pensions from former employments/ self-employments)